philcryer/stax/README.md

 aws configure
 ```

+* You will be prompted to enter your AWS region, it needs this, mine is `us-east-1`, it will write and store that in `~/.aws/credentials`
-You will be prompted to enter your AWS access key and secret access key, and will write and store them in ~/.aws/credentials.
+* You will be prompted to enter your access key and secret access key, copy this from the AWS Console you opened above, then it will it write and store that in ~/.aws/credentials.

 ## Usage